DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 wf-amplicon was used to reconstruct amplicons either:
 - Without a reference (de novo mode)
 - Using an ITS-region reference (variant calling mode), Reference FASTA files were extracted from the expected ITS regions of each fungal genome using BLAST coordinates.
 These reference files were stored in the chromosome/ directory.

+In both modes, different filtering settings were tested; however, they did not affect the output.
+Therefore, the default values were retained: reads shorter than 300 bp were discarded (min_read_length = 300), reads with an average quality below Q10 were excluded (min_read_qual = 10), and samples with fewer than 40 reads were skipped entirely (min_n_reads = 40).

 #### wf-amplicon installation
 ```bash